History of Red Star Belgrade: New century (1999–2004)

 A new try followed during 2001–02 UEFA Champions League, when they played against Bayer from Leverkusen (0-0 and 0–3 in away), the later finalist.
 Muslin left the bench in September 2001, after which Red Star went on to lose two League Titles in a row.
-Another memorable match in this period was the 1–1 draw against Lazio at Marakana during the 2002–03 UEFA Cup.
+Another notable match in this period was the 1–1 draw against Lazio at Marakana during the 2002–03 UEFA Cup.
 On December 22, 2001, Red Star and the Yugoslavia national football team tragically lost one of its former players and the Delije one of their darlings – Jovan Gojković, who played for Red Star from 1997 till 2000, died in a car crash in Belgrade.
 He was only 26 years old.
 The return of Muslin to the club's bench in 2003, brought back the strength in leadership that was essential to Red Star.
 During this season, the club set a new record – conceding only 13 goals in 30 matches - and finally won the title.
 Many players contributed to these successes, some of them are Vidić, Ačimovič, Bunjevčević, Žigić, Bošković, Vitakić, Drulić, Kocić, Marković, Pjanović, Dišljenković, Dudić, Kovačević, Krivokapić, Perović, Mladenović and Milovanović.